blakeblackshear/frigate/docs/docs/troubleshooting/faqs.md

 ### I am seeing a solid green image for my camera.

-A solid green image means that frigate has not received any frames from ffmpeg.
+A solid green image means that Frigate has not received any frames from ffmpeg.
 Check the logs to see why ffmpeg is exiting and adjust your ffmpeg args accordingly.

 ### How can I get sound or audio in my recordings? {#audio-in-recordings}